 Why do my eyes feel dry?
 Causes, symptoms, treatments.

 Dry Eye Syndrome, otherwise simply known as 'dry eyes', is a common complaint today as a result of air conditioning, contact lenses or staring at a computer for too long.
-Our eye health expert explores the causes, additional symptoms and treatments of dry eyes.
+Morag Lindsay, our eye health advisor, explores the causes, additional symptoms and treatments of dry eyes.

 An introduction to dry eyes